Sandy Creek man charged in deadly crash

 SANDY CREEK, N.Y.
 (WSYR-TV) – A Sandy Creek man is being held without bail in the Oswego County Jail after being charged in a deadly crash that killed two people back in June.

-The Oswego County Sheriff’s Office said Jason Robinson, 40, was arrested Thursday and arraigned on several charges, including vehicular manslaughter, aggravated unlicensed operation of a motor vehicle and driving while ability impaired by the combined influence of drugs.
+The Oswego County Sheriff’s Office said 40-year-old Jason Robinson was arrested Thursday and arraigned on several charges, including vehicular manslaughter, aggravated unlicensed operation of a motor vehicle and driving while ability impaired by the combined influence of drugs.

 According to the Sheriff’s Office, on June 10 in the Town of Albion, Robinson was driving a 2006 Ford pickup truck on State Route 104 when he crossed over and entered the other lane.
 As a result, the truck crashed into a 2011 Toyota Camry heading in the opposite direction.